djordjemitrovic00/Newsy/README.md

 ![image](https://user-images.githubusercontent.com/92331382/141690047-d42ca7ae-9975-42df-9315-54082168be7e.png)

 #### Firestore database
 Database is crucial for application like this.
 Firestore offers very organised database, which brings ease of use.
-On Firestore is stored all news, all posts of news, and also all posts made by Community, their unique IDs, their publishing date, also all users who liked, commented or mentioned some posts.
-Also in Firestore is stored all data of users.
+On Firestore are stored all news, all posts of news, and also all posts made by Community, their unique IDs, their publishing date, also all users who liked, commented or mentioned some posts.
+Also in Firestore are stored all data of users.
 You can search for specific user, by typing their username.
 Search results that are shown must beggin with, or be exact as search query.

 ![image](https://user-images.githubusercontent.com/92331382/141690846-240c634f-c65b-4be6-bf19-2b73b7930bb7.png)